Myocarditis: Care Instructions

 • Keep track of your weight daily, if your doctor asks you to.
 Weigh yourself every day at the same time of day, on the same scale, in the same amount of clothing.

-• Get all recommended vaccines.
+• Stay up to date on all recommended vaccines.
 These help keep you healthy.

 When should you call for help?